ewalk153/ewalk153/README.md

 ### Hi there 👋 I'm Eric
 Here are some ideas to get you started:

-- 🔭 I’m currently working on merchandising at Shopify (subscriptions, pre-orders, etc)
+- 🔭 I work on merchandising at Shopify (subscriptions, pre-orders, etc)
 - 🌱 I’m currently learning how to build a 6502 computer on a breadboard, and about Shopify new custom storefront tool [Hydrogen](https://shopify.dev/beta/hydrogen)
 - 💬 Ask me about the differences working in a startup vs a larger fast growing company like Shopify
 <!--